garethrepton/garethrepton.github.io/_posts/2019-01-22-Fsharp missing .Net Framework Projects in Visual Studio.md

 ![projects]({{ "/images/FSharpInstall/FSharpProjects.png" | absolute_url }})

-Console, and Library will allow the selection of a standard .Net Framework project.
+Console Application, and Library will allow the selection of a standard .Net Framework project.
 This is ideal for integrating into existing code.